Professional

 MR. 1.18 Prospective C

-a Prosp.
-C and L shall protect that info even if NO Rep except : Prosp C and
+A person who discusses with a L possibly forming an A-C relationship is a Prosp.
+C and L shall protect that info even if NO Rep except : Prosp C and Former C both give ICW;

 L shall not Rep C whose INT are Materially Adverse to Prosp C in Same or Substantially Related matter if L rec’d info from P.C. that could be harmful [Disqualf], unless both give ICW or L receiving info took R steps to avoid exposure to Disq info and he was Timely Screen and written notice is give to Prosp C.

-* If Disq–No L in Firm may continue Rep unless avoided exposure with R. steps, was Timely Screened, and written notice to P.C.
+* If Disq–No L in Firm may continue Rep unless avoided exposure with R. steps, was Timely Screened,and written notice to P.C.

 * If no potential for harm, then Rep C;